-ASUS EZ Flash 2 is a utility that allows you to update the BIOS without using a bootable floppy disk or an OS-based utility.
+ASUS EZ Flash 2 is a utility that allows you to update the BIOS without using an OS-based utility.

 Power Stabilizer

 Power Stabilizer is specially designed for switching power supply system, which is a secondary monitoring IC for voltage detecting.
 It can provide a reliable power supply environment for you and protect the motherboard when power supply is in short circuit or over voltage.